KenjiRN/KenjiRN/README.md

 ### Hi there 👋
-My name is Kenji, Brazilian based in Budapest. <br>
+My name is Kenji, 📍Brazilian based in Budapest. <br>
-Professional in career transition, currently studying systems analysis and development with emphasis on software development/coding and quality. <br><br> I am a Mechanical and Automation Engineer and I have experience in: Projects, Processes, Quality, Maintenance and Problem Solving.
+Professional in career transition, currently studying systems analysis and development with emphasis on software development/coding and quality. <br><br>⚙💻 I am a Mechanical and Automation Engineer and I have experience in: Projects, Processes, Quality, Maintenance and Problem Solving.

 <div align="center">